The Salt Lake County Democratic Party's executive committee forced the county party's chairman out of his job Thursday.

 Burridge said if the committee had a problem with him, they should have at least waited until after the party's April 26 convention.

 "There is a lack of foresight," Burridge said.
 "It was impulsive, it was emotional.
 It was a total lack of professionalism."

 Some party delegates were upset with Burridge after he had to reschedule the county's convention.
 The meeting originally was scheduled for April 12 but was bumped back to April 26 because Jordan High School already was booked.

-In the end, the party didn't want to share space and have to keep quiet while high school students took their ACT tests.
+In the end, the party didn't want to share space and have to keep quiet while students took their ACTs.

 Former county Democratic Party Chairman Joe Hatch feels for Burridge.
-Being the chairman is a rough job, he said."If you do the job right, you piss people off," said Hatch, who serves on the Salt Lake County Council.
+Being the chairman is a rough job, he said."If you do the job right, you (upset people)," said Hatch, who serves on the Salt Lake County Council.
 "You cannot do that job without making people upset.
-The best chairs are those that start in and when they leave office are leaving office where people pretty much are not pissed off at them and say, 'You know what?
+The best chairs are those that start in and when they leave office are leaving office where people pretty much are not (upset) at them and say, 'You know what?
 That was pretty good."'